Juniper/terraform-provider-mist/docs/resources/site.md

 page_title: "mist_site Resource - terraform-provider-mist"
 subcategory: "Site"
 description: |-
-  This resources manages the Site basic information.
+  This resource manages the Site basic information.
   This resource can be used to assign templates to a site, or to change basic information (e.g. Site Address)
 ---

 # mist_site (Resource)

-This resources manages the Site basic information.
+This resource manages the Site basic information.

 This resource can be used to assign templates to a site, or to change basic information (e.g. Site Address)